-Finding The Brain Injury
+Finding The Infant Brain Damage

-Your doctor will use MRI and CT scans to get a detailed look at your little one’s brain to find the source of the trouble.
+Your doctor will use MRI and CT scans to get a detailed look at your infants brain to find the source of the trouble.
 These tests will show damage such as skull fractures, swelling, blood clots, contusions, and lesions.
 Your doctor may also use an electroencephalogram (EEG) to measure the electrical activity in your child’s brain.

-Depending on the results of these scans, the doctor may be able to determine the cause of the damage.
+Depending on the results of these scans, the doctor may be able to determine the cause of the infant brain damage.
 For example, a skull fracture is an obvious cause.
 If the cause is not obvious, your child may need further testing to find the root.
-For example, the doctor may test your child’s blood or spinal fluid for infections or blood disorders that can cause brain damage.
+For example, the doctor may test your child’s blood or spinal fluid for infections or blood disorders that can cause infant brain damage.

 Some types of damage may not be visible on a scan or an EEG.
 In addition, doctors want to avoid exposing babies to MRI and CT scans if possible and won’t typically order them for a child who scores a 15 or higher on the Glasgow Coma Scale.
-Doctors may use cognitive and behavioral tests such as tracking the baby’s eye movements and grip to determine if some form of brain damage has occurred.
+Doctors may use cognitive and behavioral tests such as tracking the baby’s eye movements and grip to determine if some form of infant brain damage has occurred.

-Brain damage is notoriously difficult to diagnose.
+Infant brain damage is notoriously difficult to diagnose.
 In many cases, there are no signs or symptoms until the child reaches school age and is diagnosed with learning or behavioral disabilities.

-Some types of brain damage do not require surgery.
+Some types of infant brain damage do not require surgery.
 You’ll work with your child’s doctors to find the appropriate treatment plan.

 Your child may benefit from physical therapy to help develop coordination, strength, and control.
-Occupational therapy can teach you and your child how to live with a disability – ordinary tasks like brushing your teeth can be much harder when brain damage affects your ability to control your muscles.
+Occupational therapy can teach you and your child how to live with a disability – ordinary tasks like brushing your teeth can be much harder when infant brain damage affects your ability to control your muscles.
 Therapy can also help your child overcome behavioral problems such as aggression and poor impulse control.
 If your child suffers from a learning disability, therapy and specialized tutoring can help make school easier and less stressful.

-If your child’s brain damage was caused by a blood disorder, stroke, jaundice, or infection, your doctor may prescribe medication to control or eliminate that cause.
+If your child’s infant brain damage was caused by a blood disorder, stroke, jaundice, or infection, your doctor may prescribe medication to control or eliminate that cause.

-The possible effects of brain damage are wide-ranging and many of them may also require medication.
+The possible effects of infant brain damage are wide-ranging and many of them may also require medication.
 Your child may need medication for a seizure or movement disorder.
 In some cases, mood disorders and behavioral problems may be treated with a combination of mood-stabilizing drugs and therapy.
 Some children may need medication to help regulate blood pressure and hormone levels, depending on which part of the brain is damaged.

-Brain damage may involve bleeding or a buildup of fluid in the brain.
+Infant brain damage may involve bleeding or a buildup of fluid in the brain.
 A surgeon may place a small tube called a “shunt” through the skull and into the brain to drain off excess fluid and release pressure.
 The surgeon may also insert an “ICP monitor,” a device that measures the pressure on the brain.